Raise your hand if you’ve ever had some kind of a travel issue that relates to your passport or if you know someone who has. Everyone? We thought so!

 Traveling within 2 weeks: If you realize that you don’t have your passport two weeks before your departure date or you book travel last-minute and need a passport quickly, this service is for you.
 Just bring proof of travel with you when you go to apply, along with the other documents listed above.

 Traveling within 24-48 hours because of a life or death emergency: If you need to leave the country for a serious emergency such as an illness or death, you can bring proof of the situation to your appointment to have your passport application processed even more quickly.
-A list of what is considered to be life or death emergencies is here.
+Here’s a list of what is considered to be life-or-death emergencies.

 If you need to get your passport at a quicker pace, you MUST have an appointment at the nearest passport agency.
 You can’t get expedited service at the post office or library–it has to be at an official passport agency.
 Find your nearest agency and book an appointment as soon as you know you’ll need your passport expedited.